 Finding a secure home at Shedd

-Rescued otters like Ellie are a strong reminder of the threats sea otters face in the wild.
+Rescued otters like Ellie are strong reminders of the threats sea otters face in the wild.
 Luna was rescued after the 2-pound pup's high-pitched cries had been heard along a rocky stretch of California coast.
 Sea otter experts at Monterey Bay Aquarium rehabilitated her until she found a permanent home at Shedd.
 Our experts have offered rescue and rehabilitation care for sea otters since the Exxon Valdez oil spill in Alaska in 1989.
-In addition to Ellie, Shedd's current sea otter group also includes rescues Luna and Kiana.
+In addition to Ellie, Shedd's current sea otter group also includes rescues Kiana, Luna, Cooper and Watson.

 “One of my favorite memories of working with the sea otters is going outside after a heavy snow and bringing it inside to put all over their habitat.
 They rolled around in it and ate it for hours!”Duke Stacey, animal care specialist